 In the Hagerty article, they showcased five millennials and their car selections.
-I am going to share those profiles going forward, with a few of my own.
+I am going to share a sample of those profiles going forward, with a few of my own.
 For now, let’s start with Elise.
 Here is her story:

 From: Long Beach, California

 Job: Assembly technician and client relations assistant at Singer Vehicle Design.

 Ride: 1990 Range Rover

 Dream Car: Ford GT40 (“I actually want to build a replica” says Elise)